nafasebra/awesome-webdesign-tools/README.md

 - [Hidden tools](https://hiddentools-eight.vercel.app/) - Discover a wide collection of unique tools.
 - [Programming language convertor](https://ide.onelang.io/) - Convert any program languages
 - [Down for everyone or just me](https://downforeveryoneorjustme.com/) - Check if a website or app is down for everyone or just you.
+- [Am i responsive](https://ui.dev/amiresponsive) - Show off how responsive design looks across different browsers easily with this 4 in 1 viewport tool
+- [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
+Identify content management systems (CMS), frameworks, analytics tools, and more.
+- [Clean mock](https://cleanmock.com/) - Mockup your website and design simply and beautifully.

 ## learning